 If you're unsure about feeding ask for advice when you go to meet the hounds.
 A good re-homing group should be able to help you out.
 Your vet may be able to advise you too, but be aware that food bought from a vet usually has a hefty mark-up.

 Greys have a different physiology to other dogs and can be sensitive to certain ingredients commonly found in pet food.
 Wheat being one of them.

-Radley was on a wheat free diet of meat from the butcher, vegetables and wet dog food, with the occasional tin of sardines.
+Radley was on a wheat free diet of pet's mince from the butcher, vegetables and wet dog food (Butcher's Tripe Mix), with the occasional tin of sardines.
 His meat and veg were cooked.
-This cost us about £1.80 per day and I was getting the dog food at cost as my sister owned the local shop at the time.
+This cost us about £1.80 per day but I was getting the dog food at cost as my sister owned the local shop at the time.

-Yogi is fed raw meat (Bulmers) and some fruit and veg.
-This works out at about £1.05 per day, including the occasional tin of sardines, and dried meat and raw chicken feet as treats.
+Sunny, as was Yogi, is fed raw meat at a ratio of 80% muscle meat/10% bone/10% organ meats.
+(Bulmers Complete and Durham Animal Feeds).
+This works out at about £1.50 per day, including the occasional tin of sardines, and dried meat and raw chicken feet as treats.

 The cost of feeding a pet varies enormously but the most important consideration is your hound's health.
 Always feed the best quality diet you can.

 While we're on the subject of feeding let's talk about those raised feeders I'd never heard of.
 Greyhounds, like other deep chested dogs, can be prone to a condition known as bloat.
 Some vets recommend feeding from bowls raised off the ground to help prevent this.

 You can buy some very snazzy raised feeders, but it doesn't have to cost a fortune to get things up off the floor.
 Yogi's food and water bowls sit in a couple of bathroom bins from Wilko at £2 each (at the time of writing).